geoserver/geoserver-history/doc/user/source/webadmin/data/layers.rst

 Layers
 ======
 In Geoserver, the term layer refers to raster or vector data that contains geographic features.
 Vector layers are analogous to featureTypes and raster layers are analogous to coverages.
-Layers represents each individual feature that needs to be shown on the map.
+Layers represent each feature that needs to be shown on the map.
 All layers have a source of data, called a Store.

 In the layers section, you can view and edit an existing layers, add (register) a new layer, or delete (unregister) a layer.
-As previous View tables, the Layers View displays relevant dependencies, i.e., the layer with the store within the workspace.
-The View page also displays the layer's status and native SRS (a.k.a. projection).
+As in previous View tables, the Layers View page displays relevant dependencies, i.e., the layer within the store within the workspace.
+The View page also displays the layer's status and native SRS.

 .. figure:: ../images/data_layers.png
-   :align: left
+   :align: center

    *Layers View*

 Layer Types
 -----------
 Layers are organized into two types of data, raster and vector.
-As described in the `Salmonid Habitat Restoration Planning Resource <http://www.cfses.org/salmonid/html/spatial/spatial.htm>`_ the difference between the two formats rests in how they each store spatial information.
+The difference between the two formats rests in how they store spatial information.
 Vector types store information about feature types as mathematical paths--a point as a single x,y coordinate, lines as a series of x,y coordinates, and polygons as a series of x,y coordinates that start and end on the same place.
 Raster format data is a cell-based representation of earth surface features.
 Each cell has a distinct value, and all cells with the same value represent a specific feature.
-Image and grid file types are stored in raster format

 .. list-table::
    :widths: 5 70